NOAA-OWP/inundation-mapping/CONTRIBUTING.md

    ```
    To test that it installed correctly and is pathed correctly and check the version:
    ```
-   pre-commit --version  (you mentioned, you may need to add the word sudo in front)
+   pre-commit --version
    ```
-   It should respond with the phrase *pre-commit 4.5.1* (version may not be higher).
+   It should respond with the phrase *pre-commit 4.5.1* (or higher).

 2. pre-commit local branch configuration: